jsvine/pdfplumber/README.md

-__WARNING: This software is in its very early days, and is not guaranteed to work well.
+__This software is in its very early days, and is not guaranteed to work well.
 Use at your own risk.__

 # PDFPlumber